 A theorem is not, indeed, a fact.
-It is rather, an idea which is deduced and supported by other proven facts.
+It is rather, an idea that is deduced and supported by other proven facts.
 Thus, a theorem is generally believed a truth.
 It should be of interest to the “All Digital” AM (AKA Medium Wave) proponents that noise on the digital channel will reduce data throughput as a function of channel bandwidth and Signal to Noise Ratio.
 This is known as the Shannon-Hartley theorem:

 C is the channel capacity in bits per second;